FacuA0/rust-shell/README.md

 ## Download and run

 1. First, you need to have Rust version 1.74.1 installed.
-Go to [the official site](https://rust-lang.com/tools/install) for instructions.
+Go to [the official site](https://rust-lang.com/tools/install) for instructions on how to do it.
 2. If you have Git, open a terminal and paste:
    ```sh
    git clone https://github.com/FacuA0/rust-shell.git